 If you experience soreness or sensitivity to hot or cold, know these are normal side effects and should subside within a few days.
 Maintain excellent dental hygiene by brushing and flossing extra-gently for the first few days following your procedure.

 If you have a deep teeth cleaning (also called scaling and root planing), avoid eating or drinking anything until the numbness subsides.
-Sensitivity to hot and cold and bleeding gums will go away within a few days.
+Sensitivity to hot and cold and bleeding gums should go away within a few days.

 There are several things to keep in mind following a tooth extraction.
 You’ll need to bite down on a gauze pad covering the extraction site for an hour.
 Continue for an extra 45 minutes if bleeding persists.
-Applying an ice pack in 10 minute intervals can also help to reduce swelling.
+Applying an ice pack in 10-minute intervals can also help to reduce swelling.
 Apply for 10 minutes, remove for five, and repeat.

 Some additional things to keep in mind include: